 - helper t-shirt

-"Every year, we consistently raise the quality of the festival and work on its further development," said Rolf Furrer, managing director of Zermatt Unplugged.
-"For the first time, guests will have their own enjoyment oasis, the Taste Village," he explained.
+Guests have their own enjoyment oasis, the Taste Village.
 This chalet village in the centre of Zermatt has musical and culinary offers.

 - fire baskets for atmosphere and warmth

-- Specialties: Swiss meat, Gommer Cholera (pie with local cheese and vegetable), pizza, roast beef sandwiches, caviar and oysters
+- Specialties: Swiss meat, Gommer Cholera (pie with local cheese and vegetable), pizza and roast beef sandwiches

 - Admission: with Unplugged Pass or a valid concert day ticket

-- 1 stage with 3 newcomer concerts each day
+- one stage with three newcomer concerts each day